Ethnic Studies

 ETHS 899 Independent Study (Units: 1-3)

-Prerequisite: Consent of the graduate coordinator and supervising faculty member.
+Prerequisite: Permission of the graduate coordinator and supervising faculty member.
 Enrollment by petition and limited to graduate students in the program.